Flora Stone Mather Professor, Department of Political Science

 Research: comparative political parties, party leadership, cabinet formation, political movements, political loss, and the comparative politics of gender; with a focus on the United States and West Europe

-Karen Beckwith is the Flora Stone Mather Professor and Chair of the Department of Political Science at Case Western Reserve University.
+Karen Beckwith is the Flora Stone Mather Professor in the Department of Political Science at Case Western Reserve University.
 She received her BA from the University of Kentucky (1972) and her MA and PhD from Syracuse University (1977, 1982).
 Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special regional interest in the United States and West Europe.

-Professor Beckwith was on sabbatical in the Fall 2019 semester, as a Visiting Scholar at the Centennial Center of the American Political Science Association and as a Visiting Researcher at Georgetown University’s Motara Center for International Studies, both in Washington, DC.
+Professor Beckwith was on sabbatical in the Fall 2019 semester, as a Visiting Scholar at the Centennial Center of the American Political Science Association and as a Visiting Researcher at Georgetown University’s Mortara Center for International Studies, both in Washington, DC.

 Guidelines for Critical Reading in Polticial Science see here.